-If a Snowbird is involved in a personal injury accident, they must file a lawsuit against the person who caused the accident within 1 year – Tennessee Statute section 28-3-104.
-If they do not do so, they will be precluded from bringing a claim for pain and suffering.
+Unfortunately, Tennessee car accidents are common among the snowbirds travelling to, or through, the state.
+If a Snowbird is involved in a personal injury car accident, a lawsuit must be commenced against the person who caused the accident within 1 year – Tennessee Statute section 28-3-104.
+If not, you will be precluded from bringing a claim for pain and suffering.

 Tennessee is a “modified comparative negligence” state.
 You must be less than 50% at fault, in order to recover compensation for your losses.

-Since 1981, we have been helping seriously injured motorists get the treatment and care they need to recover from their injuries and to receive compensation for their losses.
-We understand that it is not only the injured party that may require assistance, as often it is loved ones that face significant challenges in helping the accident victim.
+Since 1981, we have been helping seriously injured motorists get the treatment and care they need to recover from their injuries and receive compensation for their losses.
+We understand it is not only the injured party that requires assistance, but also loved ones that face significant challenges in dealing with the ramifications of the accident.

 We arrange for you to speak to some of the best Personal Injury Attorneys in Tennessee, who are familiar with cross border accidents.
-They work collaboratively with other Attorney and Lawyers in the various jurisdictions to protect you and your family’s legal rights and remedies.
+They work collaboratively with Lawyers in the various jurisdictions to protect you and your family’s legal rights and remedies.